scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

    0    Bob
    1  Edith

-The astute reader will note the use of Pandas like user experience and output.
+The astute reader will note the use of Pandas-like user experience and output.
-Note however that these outputs are the result of computations on a Postgres database.
+Note however, that these outputs are the result of computations on a Postgres database.

 Experiment
 ----------

-To demonstrate the capabilities and motivation for Blaze we execute a simple split-apply-combine computation against a few backends.
+To demonstrate the capabilities and motivation for Blaze, we execute a simple split-apply-combine computation against a few backends.
 We do this for a range of problem sizes and so compare scalability across backends across scales.